tomwhite/pynndescent/README.md

 partition, the heap must be chunked (using the same chunking as the original distributed heap) into a series of sparse heap chunks.
 This results in a set of `(index, sparse heap chunk)` pairs, where the index is the index of the sparse heap chunk in the array.
 These pairs are emitted by the Map.
-If a sparse heap chunk is empty for a given index then it is not emitted by the Map.

 These pairs are shuffled by the key (the index), and the Reduce combines all the sparse heap chunks for a given index, including the chunk for that index